ullly/beam-example/README.md

 # beam-example
-An example of a Beam pipeline.
+An example of a Beam pipeline that includes a call to a Google Cloud Functions web service.

 ## Installation